-Bowel or colorectal cancer is the second most commonly diagnosed cancer in Australian men and women—but up to 90 per cent of bowel cancers can be treated effectively if found early.
+Bowel or colorectal cancer is the third most commonly diagnosed cancer in Australia —but around 90 per cent of bowel cancers can be treated effectively if found early.

-All Australians aged 50 or over should have a bowel cancer screening test every two years—and you may be eligible to receive a free test kit in the mail as part of the National Bowel Cancer Screening Program.
+All Australians aged 50 or over should have a bowel cancer screening test every two years.

-If you’re not eligible this year or haven’t received your kit, call the National Bowel Cancer Screening Program Infoline on 1800 118 868 to find out when your kit will arrive.
+If you haven’t received your kit, call the National Bowel Cancer Screening Program Infoline on 1800 118 868 to find out when your kit will arrive.

 If you are concerned about your bowel health, have a family history of bowel cancer, or are experiencing symptoms, talk to your GP—no matter your age or when you last had your test.